ker0olos/fable/README.md

 - [@ker0olos](https://github.com/ker0olos) — Kerolos Zaki (aka.
 Wholesome) —
   Wholesome#6355

-- This project wouldn't been possible without [Deno][deno].
+- This project wouldn't been possible without Deno.
 Want to learn about running discord bots with low-cost?
 Check the official guide at
   <https://deno.com/deploy/docs/tutorial-discord-slash>

 - Checkout our friends at <https://anilist.co>.
 Your support will mean a lot to